ak66666/zmk-config-trackball/config/boards/shields/a_ball/readme.txt

 I suspect that's because of the way I switch between the layers - and it never goes to the level 3 (right hand scrolling.)
 I will remove that separate right hand scrolling layer, and leave a single scrolling layer.
 The XY swap will be done in layer 2 for both scrolling and pointing.

+20250730 1911

+Started laying out the keys.
+I have 9 pins available for direct control - on the left side of PriMicro, 1..9.
+That leaves 0 for the ball irq and two ground pins.